AdamBajger/PV056_AutoML-Testing-Framework/README.md

 ```

 ### Checking progress
 Depending on your setup, the script may take a long time to finish.
-In order to check how far the script got,
+Most steps will now output ongoing progress after each finished file.
+If it is not the case,
-you should peek into the `od_times.csv` and `clf_times.csv` files generated during execution for the progress
+you might try to peek into the `od_times.csv` and `clf_times.csv` files possibly generated during execution for the progress
 on outlier detection and classification, respectively.
 These files list the datasets already processed with the time it took for each of them.